JamByte/SDM-Defence-Password-Gen/README.md

 # SDM Defence Password Gen
- Make/Decode passwords for the warcraft 3 custom made SDM Defence
+ Make/Decode passwords for the warcraft 3 custom game SDM Defence

 Run using `python pass.py` and enter the prompted info